Nivratti/ocr_documentation/ocr_docs/docs/dataset_preparation/annotation-tool.md

-For data labeling purpose we have used PPOCRLabel tool (https://github.com/PaddlePaddle/PaddleOCR/tree/release/2.6/PPOCRLabel).
+For data labeling purpose we have used [PPOCRLabel tool](https://github.com/PaddlePaddle/PaddleOCR/tree/release/2.6/PPOCRLabel).
 Tool also included in code part.
 You can either view video tutorial or you can refer doc link for exploring labeling process.

 [Video tutorial link](https://youtu.be/XRaY6yNjuvs){:target="_blank" rel="noopener"}